 Unfortunately, some brands still struggle to build the right social media team for the job.
 Here are the main social media roles companies need to reach followers successfully and develop a dedicated fan base.

 Social Media Team Roles

-Like a newspaper editor, the community manager, or social media team lead, thinks about the audience first and the brand second.
+Like a newspaper editor, the social media manager, or social media team lead, thinks about the audience first and the brand second.
 This person is intimately familiar with their existing fan base, as well as the type of people the brand aspires to reach.
 They stay on top of newsworthy trending topics and the industry at large to determine how to best tailor content to their target audience.
-The community manager knows that the more value the audience receives, the more engagement the brand will create, which in turn increases overall brand awareness and reach.
+The social media manager knows that the more value the audience receives, the more engagement the brand will create, which in turn increases overall brand awareness and reach.